jaywcjlove/tsbb/packages/tsbb/README.md

   <a href="#license">License</a>
 </p>

-TSBB is a CLI tool that enables the development, testing, and publishing of modern TypeScript [Node.js](https://nodejs.org/en/) projects with zero configuration needed.
+TSBB is a CLI tool for developing, testing and publishing modern TypeScript projects with zero configuration, and can also be used for module or react component development.

 `TypeScript + Babel` = `TSBB`